 The tomb of Zechariah takes the form of a pyramid carved into the rock and dates back to the Second Temple period.
 There is no grave inside – it is a cenotaph indicating that a grave is nearby.
 It is decorated in an Ionic style (one of the three classical orders of classical architecture along with the Doric and Corinthian) and above them is an Egyptian style cornice.

-Practicalities – Visiting the Kidron Valley
+Practicalities – Visiting the Kidron Valley Tombs

 It is possible to visit the Valley in just two hours.
 It’s fine to go there without a guide – the entrance to the Kings Promenade has a tourist information booth where you can pick up literature.
 Remember that it can get very hot in summer during the heat of the day (11am-3am).
+Also be sure to wear comfortable shoes as there is a fair bit of walking involved – walking boots are the most ideal.

 Where to stay when visiting the Kidron Valley